gkapfham/www.gregorykapfhammer-old.com/schedule.md

 that are documented in the <a href = "http://sites.allegheny.edu/dean/academic-calendar/">Academic Calendar</a>.
-Individuals seeking to schedule an appointment with me should also bear in mind that, as Chair of the [Department of Computer Science](http://www.cs.allegheny.edu) at Allegheny College, I have additional responsibilities that may prevent me from either holding office hours beyond those normally scheduled or agreeing to extra meetings outside of office hours.
+Individuals seeking to schedule an appointment with me should also bear in mind that I have previously scheduled teaching, mentoring, research, and administrative events that may prevent me from either holding office hours beyond those normally scheduled or agreeing to extra meetings outside of existing office hours.
 {% enddescribe %}